Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

 where

-The matrix $\tilde{\Sigma}$ corresponds to the original matrix $\Sigma$ with the mean and sign of the covariance parameters for the variables $x_B$ inverted as $ I - \Sigma_{BB}$ and $(- \Sigma_{RB}, -\Sigma_{AB})$, respectively.
-In other words, observing the dummy variable $x_i$ as $x_i = 0$ is equivalent to observing the dummy variable $\tilde{x}_i$ with the dummy coding inverted as $\tilde{x}_i = 1$.
+The matrix $\tilde{\Sigma}$ corresponds to the original matrix $\Sigma$ with the mean $\Sigma_{BB}$ and sign of the covariance parameters $( \Sigma_{RB}, \Sigma_{AB})$ for the variables $x_B$ inverted as $ I - \Sigma_{BB}$ and $(- \Sigma_{RB}, -\Sigma_{AB})$, respectively.
+In other words, observing the dummy variable $x_i$ as $x_i = 0$ is equivalent to observing the dummy variable $\tilde{x}_i \equiv 1 - x_i$ with the dummy coding inverted as $\tilde{x}_i = 1$.
 Therefore, our formalism is a symmetric formalism that does not depend on how to encode binary variables.

 The matrix $\Lambda$ can also be interpreted intuitively.
-From Eq.~(\ref{eq: conditional_p}), we see that the diagonal element of $\Lambda$ expresses the inverse of the mean conditioned on all the other variables observed as $x_A = 1$.
-Furthermore, the off-diagonal elements can be interpreted as the partial correlation, similar to the multivariate Gaussian distribution.
-Here, we consider the conditional distribution of $x_R =(x_1, x_2) $ given $x_A=1, \; A = P \setminus \{1,2\} $.
+We consider the case that the conditioning variables are all observed as $x_i = 1$.
+Then, we see that the diagonal element of $\Lambda$ represents the reciprocal of the mean of the dummy variable conditioned on all the other variables observed as $x_A = 1$.
+Furthermore, the off-diagonal elements can be interpreted as the partial correlation, similarly to the multivariate Gaussian distribution.
+To see this, we consider the conditional distribution of $x_R =(x_i, x_j) $ given $x_A=1, \; A = P \setminus R $.
 The corresponding conditional Hamiltonian is given by

 where